 - The minimum entry requirement for most departments is equivalent to a cumulative Grade Point Average (GPA) of 3.0 (out of 4.0).

-- Our History, English and Drama & Theatre departments usually ask for a GPA of 3.3 out of 4.0.
+- Our History department usually asks for a GPA of 3.3 out of 4.0.

-- You can find out the specific requirements for a particular course unit on our Choose your course pages.
+- You can find out the specific requirements for a particular module unit on our Choose your course pages.